dhruval30/databaes_meetScribe/README.md

 # database_meetScribe

-After sitting through one too many endless meetings, I figured, why not let an AI take notes, summarise the chaos, and even tell me who's slacking?
+After sitting through one too many endless meetings, we figured, why not let an AI take notes, summarise the chaos, and even tell us who's slacking?

+## Features:
+- **Speaker Diarization**: Automatically tracks who’s talking (no more "who said that?" confusion).
+- **Context-Aware Summaries**: Turns hours of conversation into bite-sized, meaningful summaries.
+- **Action Point Extraction**: Pulls out tasks, so your "to-do" list basically writes itself.
+- **Sentiment Analysis**: Get the emotional tone of the conversation—whether it’s all high-fives or a slow burn toward chaos.
+- **Multilingual Support**: Language barriers?
+Not here.
+Summarizes meetings in multiple languages for global teams.

+This project is a work in progress.
+Features and functionality will be added as we move forward.

+Let’s get done with this, yeah.